-Please follow the same guidance as dealing with other safeguarding matters For advice and guidance please speak to your SSW.
-If you are unsure or don't know what to do then always discuss your concerns with your SSW or the OOH service.

-It is best to seek guidance from your SSW on how best to deal with the situation as the action and approach needed will depend on where the incidents have taken place.
+Please follow the same guidance as dealing with other safeguarding matters For advice and guidance please speak to the safeguarding lead.
+If you are unsure or don't know what to do then always discuss your concerns with the safeguarding lead or the OOH service.
+It is best to seek guidance from the safeguarding lead on how best to deal with the situation as the action and approach needed will depend on where the incidents have taken place.
 For example, schools will usually hold meetings at the school to resolve the situation.